 - Proper venting of all fuel types

-Ready to reserve a speaker for your Spring or Summer meeting?
+Ready to reserve a speaker for your monthly meeting or annual conference?
 Please click on the link to register:

 Become an Industry Advocate!

 Help the hearth industry by sending letters to your elected officials through the HPBA Legislative Action Center,

 organize a tour of your facility for your Member of Congress, or become a NEHPBA Analyst!

 Members Only!
 Log in to your account to view:

 How to use HPBA's Legislative Action Center

 June 1, 2017